brave/pagegraph-crawl/README.md

   -h, --help            Show this help message and exit.
   -v, --version         Show program's version number and exit.
   -b BINARY, --binary BINARY
                         Path to the PageGraph enabled build of Brave.
+If not provided, try to guess where the binary is, or if its in $PATH
   -r RECURSIVE_DEPTH, --recursive-depth RECURSIVE_DEPTH
                         If provided, choose a link at random on page and do another crawl to this depth.
 Default: 1 (no